litetokens/LIPs/tip-20.md

 ## Simple Summary

 A standard interface for tokens.
-TVM is compatiable with EVM.
+LVM is compatiable with EVM.
-TRC20  comes for [ERC20](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md).
+LRC20  comes for [ERC20](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md).
 Thanks the author of ERC20.

 ## Abstract